EVNetwork/NEctroverse/README.md

 -- NEctroverse can run in forked daemon mode, which does not require a shell.

-Congrats, the server is running on port 9122 of your localhost.
+The server by default is on port 9122.
+This can be changed in config.h
-Or if you want... you can change the port in config.h also.
-Most variable config is done in there now.

 KNOWN BUGS - Very annoying and need to go:
-* Merge Fleet does not work.
-Splitting does.
-* ... ?

-You can play the current Ectroverse at http://www.ectroverse.org
+* Many, code was unstable when obtained.

 NEctroverse is currently unavalible.